UMP Hornet Rules

 - Only standard pump gasoline will be permitted for competition.
 A maximum of 93 octane.
 Performance additives will not be permitted.

 - The gas tank/fuel cell may be mounted ahead of the rear axle with a minimum 1/8-inch shield mounted under it.
+The shield must be securely mounted.
+If the shield becomes loose or falls off the car, the car and driver will be disqualified for the entire event.

 - A fuel cell vent, including cap vent, must have a check valve.
 If the fuel cell does not have an aircraft-type positive seal filler neck, then a flapper, spring and/or ball type filler roll-over valve is mandatory.